jaafaralaswad/solidbeamfem/docs/source/examples.rst

    :align: center
    :alt: Cantilever beam under bending

-We simulate a cantilever beam using the following parameters.
+We simulate the cantilever using the following parameters.
 The load level is set to ``k_max = 0.5``, corresponding to an applied bending moment :math:`M = \pi E I / L`.
-According to classical elasticity theory, this moment induces a constant curvature that bends the beam into a half-circle in the absence of shear deformation.
+According to classical elasticity theory, this moment induces a constant curvature that bends the beam into a half-circle.
 Initially, we do not actiavate the locking allevation.

 .. code-block:: python